UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Tracking** A ranger can track a party through the wilderness for a few days after their passing.
 When underground or in adverse conditions, a roll of 5+ on a d6 is required.
 **Pass Without Trace** A ranger leaves no trail in the wilderness, and cannot be tracked by mundane means.
 **Ambush** A ranger surprises enemies on a roll of 3+ when in the wilderness (instead of on a 5+).
 **Spellcasting** Rangers may cast a number of spells per day from their spell list, as indicated by the table below.
 Rangers know all spells on their spell list.
-Ranger spells are considered to be of a level equal to ⅓ of the casting ranger's level (round down).
 Rangers must meditate in a wilderness setting for at least one (1) hour to be able to cast spells that day.
+**Spell Level** Ranger spells are considered to be of a level equal to ⅓ of the casting ranger's level (round down).

 ## Equipment